Skyb0rg007/Tupperware/README.md

 Java, C#, and Python are nice, but they all need runtimes/interpreters

-Lua also needs an interpreter, but because it's size is so small, it can be inbedded into one executable easily
+Lua also needs an interpreter, but because it's size is so small, it can be inbedded into one executable easily through ```luapak```